- Nikon F 35mm film cameras with 55mm and 300mm lenses

 From 1981 to 2011, more than 150 manned missions were carried out using these vehicles.

 Aboard the shuttles were an array of cameras, which advanced in their capabilities over the course of the 30-year-long program.
+You can also check when was the camera invented here.

 Some of the cameras used for the space shuttle missions include: